 California General Education Transfer Curriculum (Cal-GETC)

-Starting fall 2025, the California General Education Transfer Curriculum (Cal-GETC) replaces IGETC and CSU-GE Breadth as the single lower-division general education (GE) pathway for students transferring to the California State University (CSU) and University of California (UC) systems (AB 928-Berman, 2021).
+The California General Education Transfer Curriculum (Cal-GETC) replaces IGETC and CSU-GE Breadth as the single lower-division general education (GE) pathway for students transferring to the California State University (CSU) and University of California (UC) systems (AB 928-Berman, 2021).
 Cal-GETC certification is required for students pursuing an Associate Degree for Transfer (ADT).

 Note: Students planning to transfer with a Science, Technology, Engineering or Math (STEM) major are advised to work closely with a SBVC Counselor to determine the appropriate combination of GE and lower-division major preparation courses needed for successful transfer.